KevinKra/Notes/certifications/aws/developer/resource.md

 - What is a partition key?
 - What is a composite key?
 - How does DynamoDB use the partition key?
-- Beyond the primary key, do other in a table attributes need to be defined beforehand and share the same attribute types?
+- Beyond the primary key, do other table attributes need to be defined beforehand and share the same attribute types?
 - In a table that has a partition key _and_ sort key, can multiple items have the same partition key value?
 - An item's partition key is also called it's _what_ attribute.
 - An item's sort key is also called it's _what_ attribute.